 At Hallmark Public School we genuinely feel that there has to be a system where schools get transformed into co-working spaces, reduce the urban-rural drive, exchange resources, empower students to take ownership of learning and leadership, volunteer resource exchange of pedagogical strategies and promote healthy educational eco-system.
 In order to work towards the same, students from our school visited Government High School, BurjKotian and Government High School, Charnia twice.
 There were numerous causes we aimed to work upon.
-These ranged from reducing the urban-rural divide, exchange of resources, empowering students to take ownership of learning and leadership to name a few.
+These ranged from reducing the urban-rural divide, exchange of resources, and empowering students to take ownership of learning and leadership to name a few.
 Steps like these not only promote a healthy education ecosystem but also makes Hallmark Public School, one of the best schools in Panchkula.

 Hallmarkites also welcomed students from AASHMAN foundation to the Atal Tinkering Lab(ATL) and taught them about various robotic projects like Gyro Boy, Smart Home, FLL Project and other sustainable development projects.
 Projects like these play a major role in building the augmented persona of students and also exposing the students to various situations which will help them in the times to come.